dlang/DIPs/DIPs/1NNN-SB9.md

         }

-By replacing the code above, with the code below, the user can decide when the backtrace is printed, by simply setting an enviromental variable as such:
+By replacing the code above, with the code below, the user can decide when the backtrace is printed, by simply setting an environmental variable as such:

 DLANG_BACKTRACE=1